chloealbright/DevHiveMind/Algorithms & Data Structures/AlgoFlow.md

 Status: Refinement
 Started:
 EditDate:
 Relates:
+Comments: This documentation is a observation about the overall structure of a algorithm at the function scope.
 ---
 ![[AlgoFlow.png]]

 ## When Reading Documentation

-When delving into documentation about a framework, library, language, technology, or new features, it's essential to understand the underlying "why" behind their creation.
+When delving into documentation about a framework, library, language, technology, or new features, it's essential to understand the underlying "why" behind it's creation.

 ## Algorithm Design